How to Organize Client Assets

 Why Asset Organization Matters

-Every project begins with a flood of files.
-Logos in four formats, headshots named
+Every project begins with a flood of files — logos in four formats (none of which you actually need), headshots named

 final-FINAL.jpg

-, a half-complete spreadsheet of brand colors, PDFs from
+of ex-employees, a half-complete spreadsheet of brand colors that spread 4 palettes, PDFs from

-the last agency, Word docs with “approved copy,” and a WeTransfer link that expires tomorrow.
+the last web agency that failed to make the grade, Word docs with “approved copy-7” as the name, and a WeTransfer link that expires tomorrow at 4AM.

 If you run client work, you’ve lived this chaos.